 Can You Build a Granny Flat on Your WA Property?

-WA’s granny flats regulations run under the Planning and Development Act 2005, and are fairly lenient compared to other states.
+WA’s granny flats regulations run under the Planning and Development Act 2015, and are fairly lenient compared to other states.
+For the most up-to-date and recent, detailed information in regards to building a secondary dwelling in WA, you can see the Australian Planning Commission’s website here.

 Similar rules apply in some circumstances: